Want more recommendations for your family?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-This charming film is a Field of Dreams for the younger set.
-The two movies share a couple of features: the winning presence of James Earl Jones and a longing for a simpler world.
-Both also attempt to leave the viewer with a life-affirming message.
-At the same time, THE SANDLOT doesn't take itself too seriously.
-For the most part, Sandlot works.
-The kids are just right -- they can really play the game, and there's a refreshing lack of precocious, obnoxious types.
-While it trades in the stock cliches of baseball films, it does so with utter conviction and innocence.
-And, for once, here's a sport film for kids that isn't about winning.
+This charming film is like Field of Dreams for the tween set.
+Like Dreams, The Sandlot features the winning presence of James Earl Jones and a look at times gone by.
+Both also attempt to leave viewers with a life-affirming message.
+At the same time, The Sandlot doesn't take itself too seriously.
+The kids are charming and can really play the game; there's also a refreshing lack of precocious, cynical types.
+While it trades in some of the stock clichés of baseball films, it does so with utter conviction and earnestness.
+And, for once, here's a sports film for kids that isn't about winning.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.